diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-Now you can play all you want and you will see how many matches have you played on that browser.
+Now you can play all you want and you will be able to see how many matches have you played on that browser!

 ### Activity 2.4.3: event-source filter and transforms